KAfable/Data-Structures/notes.md

   - eg if a server is handling requests form multiple sources, it will put them in a queue
 - they are not general-purpose versus arrays or linked lists

+## Binary Search Trees

+Root - topmost node in the tree
+Child - node that is directly connected to another node when moving away from root Parent - node that is directly connected to another node when moving towards the root Siblings - Nodes that share the same parent
+Leaf - a node that does not have any children of its own

+All left subtrees and therefore are less nodes in a BST are less than the their right counterparts

+Traversing a BST is important because there is context to be gained on the location.

+Optimized for searching, it is much more efficient than searching through an array or linked list.
+The tradeoff is that it is not as efficent to insert into a BST.

 ## Questions

+- just to clarify, BST's are only used for implementing maps/tables?
+All the nodes have to be unique right?
+- Why is inserting into a BST not efficient?